cyber-prophet/bostrom-journal/BostromJournal001.md

 Each hero runs his own node of go-cyber.

+On GitHub there is an informative [manual](https://github.com/cybercongress/go-cyber/blob/main/docs/ultimate-commands-guide.md) on how to use go-cyber cli.

 ### cyb.ai [~](QmSDCFfY1S2UxoDkhbAtFbnm2vp97eefNyb5NQKpXENwDj)

 [Cyb.ai](https://cyb.ai) - most functional application built on Bostrom for interacting with Bostrom.

 Code is available on the [github](https://github.com/cybercongress/cyb).

-Cyb.ai functionality is explained in the section below.
+Cyb.ai functionality is explained in the it's own chapter below.

 ### cyberindex [~]()